QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Number density and quark number susceptibility

 The quark number density, and the nonlinear quark number susceptibilities which are higher-order derivatives of the free energy, are very interesting observables, especially for the critical point search.
 The nonlinear susceptibilities are defined as derivatives of the pressure ($P$) with respect to the quark chemical potential.
 Similar susceptibilities of other conserved quantities like charge or strangeness can also be constructed, but here we will concentrate on the quark number susceptibilities or equivalently, baryon number susceptibilities.
-The $n$th order susceptibility $\chi_n$ is defined as, \beq \chi_n=\frac{\partial^n \, P}{\partial \, \muq^n}= \frac{\partial^{n-1} \, n_q}{\partial \, \muq^{n-1}} \, . \eeq{sus} The second-order susceptibility $\chi_2$ is a measure of the fluctuation of the baryon number.
-It shows a peak in the transition region.
-Near the critical region, the peak height becomes large, diverging at the critical point in the thermodynamic limit.
-In a finite volume system, the peak height scales with volume.
-In \fgn{chi2-RTdep}, we have shown $\chi_2$ at various values of $\muq$.
-Note the rapid increase in peak height and sharpened peak structure at the higher values of $\muq$.\\ \bef \centerline{ } \eef{chi2-RTdep}
+The $k$th order susceptibility $\chi_k$ is defined as, \beq \chi_k=\frac{\partial^k \, P}{\partial \, \muq^k}= \frac{\partial^{k-1} \, n}{\partial \, \muq^{k-1}} \, . \eeq{sus} The behavior of $\chi_k$ can be inferred from the $\muq$ dependence of $n$, as sketched in the left panel of \fgn{chi2-RT}.
+At a fixed temperature, $n$ increases with $\muq$, with a rapid rise in the transition region.
+For a sufficiently high temperature $T >\tc$, the critical temperature, one has a crossover. $\chi_2$ therefore shows a moderate peak in this region.
+As the volume decreases, one expects a smoother crossover; therefore the peak height decreases.
+This behavior is seen in our calculated $\chi_2$ at different volumes; in the right panel of \fgn{chi2-RT}, we show the results at $\muq$ = 250 MeV, which is in the crossover region.
+Note also that the peak position has shifted slightly with volume.
+This is because of the shift of the crossover line, seen in \fgn{pdg}.